restful-ws/restful-ws.github.io/rest/understanding-rest.md

 : The Web's components and content evolve independently.
 Changes can occur without imposing technical changes to other components.
-New content may be published without requiring browser changes.
+For example, newly published content should require browser changes.

 > TDB: Need to review this list against